Ethan-Heimer/DotFiles/README.md

 ### Polybar
 Polybar is the status bar at the top of the screen.
 The config can get tricky, but at the surface theres three bars.
 - The leftmost bar displays workspace and window information.
-- The center bar is a custom module that controlls media.
+- The center bar is a custom media module (found [here](https://github.com/Ethan-Heimer/Mediabar)) that controlls media.
 - The right bar contains everything else!

 `playerctl` is requiered for the center media bar to work.